Overview of ASEAN Plus Three Cooperation

 The issue of marine debris was highlighted at the 21st APT Summit held in November 2018, which welcomed the APT Marine Plastic Debris Cooperative Action Initiative to enhance cooperation on combatting marine plastic debris.
 The APT’s contribution to reduce marine debris is being recognized through the APT Marine Plastic Debris Cooperative Action Initiative, and collective effort towards the achievement of Sustainable Consumption and Production (SCP).

 Cooperation in poverty alleviation is pursued under the ASEAN Senior Officials Meeting on Rural Development and Poverty Eradication Plus Three (SOMRDPE+3), which serves as a platform for policy exchange and sharing of good practices and programme innovations to reduce poverty.
-The 13th SOMRDPE+3 held on 26 March 2021, exchanged views on national policies and programme on building resilience for rural communities in its collective efforts to eradicate poverty and noted the finalization of the Framework Action Plan on Rural Development and Poverty Eradication 2021-2025.
+The 16th SOMRDPE+3 held on 21 November 2023, noted the progress of cooperation between ASEAN and the Plus Three countries, particularly on the delivery of social protection in the rural areas and in alleviating poverty.

 The APT cooperation on gender issues was institutionalised with the convening of the Inaugural Meeting of the APT Committee on Women (ACW+3) in November 2009.
 Since then, the ACW+3 Meeting has been held annually to exchange views on best practices on right-based programmes on poverty reduction among women and other approaches in reducing the feminisation of poverty.
-So far, the ACW+3 has met twelve times with the last one held virtually on 25 November 2020.
+So far, the ACW+3 has met fifteen times with the last one held on 20 September 2023.

 In the area of youth, the APT cooperation is overseen by the APT Ministerial Meeting on Youth (AMMY+3) and the APT Senior Officials Meeting on Youth (SOMY+3).
-SOMY+3 has endorsed the ASEAN Plus Three Work Plan on Youth 2021-2025 for adoption by the AMMY+3 later this year.
-This Work Plan will form part of the overall youth work plan addressing issues relevant to the Post-2020 strategic direction of youth development in ASEAN and the APT Cooperation Work Plan 2018-2022.
+AMMY+3 has adopted the ASEAN Plus Three Work Plan on Youth 2021-2025 through ad-referendum on 18 July 2022.
+This Work Plan form part of the overall youth work plan addressing issues relevant to the Post-2020 strategic direction of youth development in ASEAN and the APT Cooperation Work Plan 2023-2027.

 The APT cooperation on labour is pursued under the APT Labour Ministers Meeting (ALMM+3).
 Since it was established in 2001, the ALMM+3 has been convened biennially.
 The 5-Year Priorities of the ASEAN Plus Three Cooperation on Labour 2021-2025, which was adopted by the ALMM+3 on 28 October 2020 is aimed to promote human resources development, inclusive growth, sustainable development as a response to the ASEAN economic integration, social dialogue, and occupational safety and health in the workplace.

-The APT cooperation on culture is strengthened through the APT Ministers Responsible for Culture and Arts (AMCA+3), APT Senior Officials on Culture and Arts, and the APT Cultural Cooperation Network (APTCCN).
-The APT Work Plan on Cooperation in Culture and the Arts 2018-2021 was adopted at the 8th AMCA+3 Meeting held on 24 October 2018 in Yogyakarta, Indonesia.
+The APT cooperation on culture is strengthened through the APT Ministers Responsible for Culture and Arts (AMCA+3), APT Senior Officials on Culture and Arts (SOMCA+3), and the APT Cultural Cooperation Network (APTCCN).
+The APT Work Plan on Cooperation in Culture and the Arts 2022-2025 was endorsed by SOMCA+3 in 2021.

-Cooperation in education was strengthened with the convening of the First APT Education Ministers Meeting (APTEMM) on on 4 July 2012 in Yogyakarta 2012.
-The Second APTEMM held on 12 September 2014 in Vientiane adopted the APT Plan of Action on Education (2010-2017).
+Cooperation in education was strengthened with the convening of the First APT Education Ministers Meeting (APTEMM) on 4 July 2012 in Yogyakarta 2012.
+The APT Plan of Action on Education (2018-2025) was adopted through ad-referendum in 2018.

 The APT also promotes linkages between universities and encourage credit transfers between universities in the APT countries.
 Through the ASEAN University Network (AUN), annual activities are conducted including the APT Rectors’ Conference, APT Educational Forum and Young Speakers Contest, and the APT Youth Cultural Forum.
 These activities engage academia, faculty members, university students in APT countries.
 The CAMPUS Asia Programme which was initiated by China, Japan and ROK continues to be implemented and discussion is ongoing for possible expansion.